‘Twin Peaks,’ ‘Z Nation’ Actor’s Extreme Violence Described On Bizarre 911 Calls, Held On Attempted Murder

 — Missions Possible (@PHMPAMERICA) August 19, 2017

 While this happened back on August 16, it wasn’t until yesterday that TMZ was able to obtain the 911 audio, which really offers the extreme details of the case.
-Lindholm was booked on second-degree attempted murder charges, second-degree assault charge, and unlawful imprisonment charge.
+Lindholm was booked on second-degree attempted murder charges, a second-degree assault charge, and an unlawful imprisonment charge.
 He is being held a the Spokane County Jail on $100,000 bail.

-The producer of the Syfy hit show, Z Nation, told reporters that he would follow Lindholm’s trial and if convicted of these charges, he will no longer appear on Z Nation.
-The producer, Steven Grahm, also conveyed how the folks at Z Nation were “shocked and concerned for the family.”
-He said,
+The producer of the Syfy hit show Z Nation told reporters that he would follow Lindholm’s trial, and if convicted of these charges, he will no longer appear on Z Nation.
+Producer Steven Grahm also conveyed how the folks at Z Nation were “shocked and concerned for the family.”

-“Jeremy has been very active in the film community here.
+He said, “Jeremy has been very active in the film community here.
 We really only know him by his work and he’s done good work for us.”

 {Featured Image by Eric Charbonneau/AP Images]